-Calf soreness is a rather common occurrence but not a standard one by any means.
+Calf soreness or calf muscle pain is a rather common occurrence but not a standard one by any means.
 Some get it and others don’t.
-It often appears at the beginning of the learning process in the Pose Method of running and ‘bothers’ the runner for around 2 weeks while he or she is adapting to the new neuromuscular coordination and to the new regime of muscle loading.
+It often appears at the beginning of the learning process in the Pose Method of running and ‘bothers’ runners for around 2 weeks while they are adapting to the new neuromuscular coordination and to the new regime of muscle loading.

-Is it possible to avoid this?
+Is it possible to avoid this calf pain?
 Yes.
 And many do by following the recommended route of preparation instead of just diving in.
 Others have the luxury of skipping it simply due to already being prepared more or less.
 For example, if jumping rope is a normal routine for you, chances are you won’t suffer the calf soreness when transitioning to pose running.

 How It Happens